-Your mouth is the gateway to your body and impacts both the health of your smile and your overall wellness.
-You use your jaw, and teeth to eat, speak, and share your smile with the world.
+Your mouth is the gateway to your body and impacts your smile’s health and overall wellness.
+You use your jaw and teeth to eat, speak, and share your smile with the world.
 Keeping your mouth healthy can protect you from systemic disease, boost your self-confidence, and allow you to enjoy a healthier lifestyle.

-Pain, an unusual or metallic taste in your mouth, or any changes in the color or texture of your oral tissue could be a sign of a developing dental concern.
+Pain, an unusual or metallic taste in your mouth, or any changes in the color or texture of your oral tissue could be signs of developing dental concern.
 We encourage patients to listen to their bodies.
-If you notice changes in your oral health, be sure to visit your dentist as soon as possible.
+If you notice changes in your oral health, visit your dentist as soon as possible.

-As with all medical concerns, early diagnosis is the key to effective treatment.
+Early diagnosis is the key to effective treatment, as with all medical concerns.
 What may seem like a minor cosmetic issue could develop into a more complex dental concern when left untreated.

 Common Dental Concerns

 Dental concerns are often related, one triggering secondary issues.
 Routine visits to the dentist can prevent this domino effect of dental concerns.
-Claremont Dental Instuite uses a biological dentistry approach that takes all aspects of oral health into consideration when addressing dental concerns.
+Claremont Dental Institute uses a biological dentistry approach that considers all aspects of oral health when addressing dental concerns.

 Bleeding gums– bleeding gums are most commonly a sign of the spread of gum disease.